 This redcurrant and raspberry jam is easier to make than the pear and lemon jam also sold at Abundance Fruit Day 2013.
 It can be made in one go and there is no problem for it to set as redcurrants are rich in pectin.

 With this batch of jam I tried to replicate what I usually do in the summer with the wild raspberries I pick in my home region in France.
-I mix redcurrants with some of these raspberries to make the redcurrant jam less acidic and more tasty.
+I add some of these raspberries to my redcurrants to make the redcurrant jam less acidic and more tasty.

 The only difficulty with this jam is that a particular piece of equipment is required, although not specific to jam-making: a moulin, or sieve, like this one: